pascua28/adhell3/README.md

 - Restrictions<br/>
 Turn off google crash report, account sync or disallow camera and microphone!
 These are only few examples

+- Proxy<br/>
+Set global http proxy that will work for all apps (some might not work with it).

 ## Building APK
 - Download the script from https://gitlab.com/fusionjack/adhell3-scripts
 - Follow the instruction in the README